Domestic Abuse: Actions Needed to Enhance DOD's Prevention, Response, and Oversight

 Department of Defense | The Secretary of Defense should evaluate and, if needed, clarify or adjust responsibilities for tracking domestic violence and related command action data, including how any necessary coordination among responsible offices should occur.
 (Recommendation 4) |

 DOD concurred with this recommendation, and in August 2021, DOD officials stated that the department will evaluate the current processes for tracking domestic violence incident data from law enforcement, command actions, and family advocacy programs in alignment with statutory requirements.
 As of June 2021, the officials stated that the department had selected the Office of Professional Responsibility to build a domestic violence incident database.
-The officials estimated actions will be completed to address this recommendation by September 2024.
-As of October 2024, DOD has not provided additional information on actions it has taken to implement this recommendation.
+In October 2024, officials estimated actions will be completed to address this recommendation by December 31, 2026.
 We will continue to monitor the DOD's efforts to address this recommendation and will update its status as more information becomes available.

 |